gr-yb/yugabyte-differential-backup/differential-backup.md

 }
 ```

+## Implementation

+These must be in place to implement differential backup:

+* Add create_differential command option to the [yb_backup.py](https://github.com/yugabyte/yugabyte-db/blob/master/managed/devops/bin/yb_backup.py) program.
+* Invoke as "Yb_backup create_differential" parameters
+   * Parameters:
+      * Last_backup_location ←- where is my manifest?
+      * Backup history retention time
+      * Restore_points to retain ←- when do I expire?
+When do we move slowly changing files?

+Restore points are explained in the section

 ## Example

 The yb-sample-apps [SqlInserts](https://github.com/yugabyte/yb-sample-apps) workload created the files for this example.
 The workload creates one table and one tablet.
 A snapshot schedule with a 2 minute interval ran for 16 minutes to create the snapshot directories.